-Peripheral neuropathy can result from a variety of reasons, but it always stems from damage to the nerves around the brain and spinal cord.
-This damage stops your “peripheral” nerves from sending the right signals through the body.
+Peripheral neuropathy can stem from a variety of causes, but it always comes from damage to the nerves around the brain and spinal cord.
+This damage stops your “peripheral” nerves (the ones that send signals to and from your arms, legs, etc.) from sending the right signals through the body.
 In turn, symptoms ranging from tingling and numbness to speech impairment can abound.

 While peripheral neuropathy can develop due to diabetes or exposure to dangerous toxins, it most often results from alcohol abuse.
 When your peripheral nerves are injured by alcohol, you may suffer from alcoholic neuropathy, a fairly serious issue caused by alcohol consumption.